yennlou/generator-majopen/README.md

 # Majopen Generator

-a yeoman generator for setting up local codepen environment.
+A yeoman generator for setting up local codepen environment.

+This codepen environment includes following libs by default:
++ lodash
++ tailwindcss
++ alpinejs
++ rxjs
++ gsap

+You can modify ``src/index.html`` to change that.